-After several years of violence in northeast Nigeria, in 2014 the conflict between military forces and non-state armed groups in the region expanded into Cameroon, Chad and Niger.
+In 2014, after several years of violence in northeast Nigeria, the conflict between military forces and non-state armed groups in the region expanded into the Far North region of Cameroon, western Chad and southeast Niger.

 So far, the states involved have focused on security and a strategy of military containment to fight against the armed groups.
 They have barely addressed the humanitarian consequences of the crisis, although the armed conflict across the region has had direct consequences on people subjected to indiscriminate violence at the hands of all warring parties and forced displacement.

-Food production and distribution has been seriously disrupted and people’s health and living conditions affected, including widespread psychological trauma.
+Food production and distribution has been seriously disrupted and people’s health and living conditions affected.
+Psychological trauma is widespread.

 What's the situation today?

-The provision of aid remains stretched, due to security and access issues.
-Some camps for displaced people in Nigeria’s Borno state still lack basics such as food, clean drinking water, shelter and sanitation.
+In Nigeria’s Borno state, some camps for displaced people still lack basics such as food, clean drinking water, shelter and sanitation.
 People’s needs are particularly acute in isolated enclaves outside the state capital, Maiduguri.

-The rainy season complicates things further, with a rise in malaria and other epidemics such as cholera and hepatitis E, and the provision of humanitarian aid in remote locations hampered by the waterlogged roads.
+The rainy season brings further complications, with a rise in malaria and other epidemics such as cholera and hepatitis E. The provision of humanitarian aid in remote locations is hampered by the waterlogged roads.

-People from across Borno state, as well as refugees from neighbouring Cameroon, continue to arrive – not always by choice – in towns controlled by the military.
+People from across Borno state and refugees from neighbouring Cameroon continue to arrive – not always by choice – in towns controlled by the military.
 They have limited freedom to move outside these areas and are dependent on humanitarian assistance to survive.
 In some areas, people have been stranded for over two years, with little prospect of returning home.

 In Niger, more than 60 per cent of the displaced and refugee populations living in and around Diffa have settled in informal sites where living conditions are harsh and where the needs for proper shelter, clean water, food, sanitation and healthcare are insufficiently met.
 A ban on various economic activities and restrictions on people’s movements further hamper the ability of locals, displaced people and refugees to be self-sufficient.